tyler-lloyd/wg-overlay/README.md

 ## Installation

-The wireguard network service (wns) daemon and all necessary dependencies can be installed with.
+The WireGuard Network Controller (wnc) and all necessary dependencies can be installed with.

 ```
 kubectl apply -f https://raw.githubusercontent.com/tyler-lloyd/kubernetes-wireguard-overlay/main/specs/wg-network-service.yaml